-&lt;sup>13 MCL 333.26423 (h) defines "primary caregiver" or "caregiver" as: "a person who is at least 21 years old and who has agreed to assist with a patient's medical use of marihuana and who has not been convicted of any felony within the past 10 years and has never been convicted of a felony involving illegal drugs or a felony that is an assaultive crime . . . ."
+&lt;sup>13 MCL 333.26423(h) defines "primary caregiver" or "caregiver" as: "a person who is at least 21 years old and who has agreed to assist with a patient's medical use of marihuana and who has not been convicted of any felony within the past 10 years and has never been convicted of a felony involving illegal drugs or a felony that is an assaultive crime . . . ."

-&lt;sup>14 Specifically, like patients (as specified in § 4(a)), primary caregivers cannot possess more than: (1) 2.5 ounces of usable marijuana for each qualifying patient; and (2) 12 marijuana plants kept in an "enclosed, locked facility."
+$^{14}$ Specifically, like patients (as specified in § 4(a)), primary caregivers cannot possess more than 2.5 ounces of usable marijuana for each qualifying patient and 12 marijuana plants kept in an "enclosed, locked facility . . . ."

-&lt;sup>15 Per § 4(b)(2), defendant could possess up to 72 plants and, subject to certain volume limitations, remain in compliance with the MMMA.
-The statute allows him to possess 12 plants for himself, plus 12 plants for every patient for whom he is a caregiver (6 x 12 = 72).
+&lt;sup>15 Under § 4(b)(2), defendant could possess up to 72 plants and, subject to certain volume limitations, remain in compliance with the MMMA.
+The statute allows him to possess 12 plants for himself, plus 12 plants for every patient for whom he is a primary caregiver (6 x 12 = 72).

-debilitating medical condition or symptoms associated with the debilitating medical condition."
+Yet, were we to accept defendant's numerical assessment, defendant would nonetheless not qualify for § 4 immunity.
+His interpretation of the MMMA ignores the underlying medical purposes of the statute, explicitly referred to in § 4(d).
+Mere possession of a state-issued card-even one backed by a state investigation-does not guarantee that the cardholder's subsequent use and production of marijuana was "for the purpose of alleviating the qualifying patient's debilitating medical condition or symptoms associated with the debilitating medical condition ...."
 MCL 333.26424(d)(2).
 Indeed, defendant's testimony provided ample evidence that he was not holding true to the medical purposes of the statute.
-He failed to introduce evidence of: (1) some of his patients' medical conditions; (2) the amount of marijuana they reasonably required for treatment and how long the treatment should continue; and (3) the identity of their physicians.
+He failed to introduce evidence of (1) some of his patients' medical conditions, (2) the amount of marijuana they reasonably required for treatment and how long the treatment should continue, and (3) the identity of their physicians.

-Accordingly, we hold that defendant failed to produce sufficient evidence at the evidentiary hearing to create the § 4(d) presumption of immunity and that he is not entitled to immunity under § 4 of the MMMA.
+Accordingly, we hold that defendant failed to produce sufficient evidence at the evidentiary hearing to qualify for the 4(d) presumption of immunity and that he is not entitled to immunity under 4 of the MMMA.

-C. SECTION 8(A) DEFENSE
+C. SECTION 8(a) DEFENSE

-§ 8(a)'s defense specifies three elements that an MMMA defendant must demonstrate before he can assert this defense.
-This burden is premised on the medical reasons which inform the statute, and the specified elements are inclusive: § 8(a) requires evidence of every element for the defense to be presumed valid.
+The § 8(a) defense specifies three elements that an MMMA defendant must demonstrate before he can assert this defense.
+This burden is premised on the medical reasons that underlie the statute, and the specified elements are inclusive: § 8(a) requires evidence of every element for the defense to be presumed valid.
 MCL 333.26428(a).
-16

-Before we address each subsection of § 8, it is important to consider the mandate of the section as a whole.
-Because the MMMA is a limited statutory exception to the general, federal, and state prohibition of marijuana, the MMMA promulgates a comprehensive statutory scheme that must be followed if caregivers and patients wish to comply with the law.
-Section 8 outlines the possible defenses a defendant can make when charged with violating the act.
-In so doing, the section weaves together the obligations of each individual involved in the prescription, use, and production of medical marijuana.
-Under the act, doctors must have an ongoing relationship with their patients, where the doctor continuously reviews the patient's condition, and revises his marijuana prescription accordingly.
-Further, patients must provide certain basic information
+Before we address each subdivision of § 8(a), it is important to consider the mandate of the section as a whole.
+Because the MMMA creates a limited statutory exception to the general federal and state prohibition of marijuana, the MMMA provides a comprehensive statutory scheme that must be followed if caregivers and patients wish to comply with the law.
+Section 8 outlines the possible defenses a defendant can raise when charged with violating the act.
+In so doing, the section weaves together the obligations of each individual involved in the prescription, use, and production of marijuana for medical purposes.
+Under the act, doctors must have an ongoing relationship with their patients, where the doctor continuously reviews the patient's